goodeggs/chai-webdriver/README.md

 - `expect(selector).dom`

-Finally, we can add our assertion to the chain:
+Finally, we can add our assertion to the chain.

 - `expect(selector).dom.to.have.text('string')` - Test the text value of the dom against supplied string.
 Exact matches only.
 - `expect(selector).dom.to.contain.text('string')` - Test the text value of the dom against supplied string.
 Partial matches allowed.